-The same story with Apple App Store.
-The more download your app has the more credible it’s considered by Google.
+The same story with the Apple App Store.
+The more downloads your app has, the more credible it’s considered by Google.
 Thus ranked higher.

 In addition to that, the increase in download numbers over a period of time is also quite important for your rankings.

 Google has been trying to combat Black Hat ASO for quite some time.

 Previously, the download numbers were one of the strongest ranking factors.
 So, if you bought downloads you would rank high.
 However, as Google Play ASO evolved, they also started to value the retention rates of those downloads as well.

 Basically, if someone downloads your app and uninstalls it in a couple of days that won’t be as near as effective as having them use the app for extended periods of time.